 Mentors are expected to:

-• Coordinate the details of the educational venue prior to each event and report back to the CAWDA Board for approval
+• Coordinate the details of the educational venue a minumum of 45 days prior to each event and report back to the CAWDA Board for approval

 • Choose and assign demo riders that are best suited for the event